Families of the Uvalde shooting victims denounce Gov. Greg Abbott’s inaction on gun reform

 “I told him to his face, ‘You can change these laws, that’s what you can do.’
 And he said he would be hard at work to do that and that has not happened,” Mireles Thomas told the crowd.
 “He has not kept his word to my family and to any of these families.”

-Abbott’s response was familiar to the families of other Texas mass shooting victims.
-Those survivors spoke in support and solidarity of the Uvalde families.
+Families of other Texas mass shooting victims spoke in support and solidarity of the Uvalde families.
 Rosie Stone recalled Abbott’s similar inaction after her son, Chris, was killed in the 2018 Santa Fe High School shooting.

 “We were at his house, right over there, we were promised a lot of things, we asked for a lot of change, and nothing ever changed,” Stone told the roughly 300 gathered for the rally, pointing to the Governor’s Mansion, which stands only 1,000 feet away from the Capitol steps.
 “I’m a conservative Republican, I’m a gun owner myself, but I can stand amongst Democrats and see the changes that need to be made.”